Rohanashik/instainsane/README.md

 sudo ./install.sh
 ```

+### Important tips

+- While using .txt wordlist change the extention to .lst
+- Have good internet connection for better performance

 ### How it works?

 Script uses an Android ApkSignature to perform authentication in addition using TOR instances to avoid blocking.